 By analyzing content published in 2015 and 2016 of 5 popular Vietnamese news sources, I found that there are only 7184 unique syllables (download) are actually used and they cover more than 94% of the content.
 And here is a cool graphic.

 To analyze the usage of Vietnamese, 5 websites were chosen as they are among the most popular online news and have consistent data available in 2015 and 2016.
 As Vietnamese syllables is the focus, some categories (egs: world news, technology, automobile,…) were removed as they might have a high amount of foreign words.

 Data are normalized by removing abnormal characters, fixing encoding, … before process to the next step.
-I used a normalization pipeline developed by me for this task although the details would not be laid out here as the amount of content can be it’s own post.
+I used a self-developed normalization pipeline for this task.
+Its details would not be laid out here as the amount of content can be it’s own post.

-Instead of combining data into one big text corpus, each sites was analyzed separately as it might reveal some interesting information.
-For statistic the content of each sites were gathering, paragraph was splitted into sentences, then sentences are splitted into tokens.
-Tokens was classified into three groups:
+Instead of combining data into one big text corpus, each site was analyzed separately as it might reveal some interesting information.
+For statistic, the content of each sites were gathered, paragraph was splitted into sentences, then sentences were splitted into tokens.
+Tokens were classified into three groups: